Appearance

 - The file is empty

-- The file is missing required headers
+- The file is missing headers

 - Data types in the file do not match the definitions outlined or agreed upon